l33tn00b/GettingReadyForSmartGrid/README.md

 - Change container time to local timezone (done, see https://github.com/SeleniumHQ/docker-selenium/wiki/Setting-a-Timezone)
 - Add flask so we may serve the result directly from our container using Python (not, instead use proper server for https, nginx, done)
 - Set Zip Code via env parameter at container startup.
-- Add timestamp to screencapture to show latest update
+- Add timestamp to screencapture to show latest update (done)
 - Use generated/provided DH parameters (https://github.com/MarvAmBass/docker-nginx-ssl-secure/blob/master/ssl.conf)

 Things that probably never will come to pass: